GNS3/gns3-server/docs/api/v2/controller/server/settings.rst

 POST /v2/settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Write gui settings on the server.
-Temporary will we removed in later releas
+Temporary will we removed in later releases

 Response status codes
 **********************
-- **201**: Writed
+- **201**: Settings saved

 Sample session
 ***************